The Rat Terrier: A Versatile and Energetic Breed

 Rat Terriers are a small to medium-sized breed.
 They typically stand between 10 to 18 inches (25 to 46 cm) tall at the shoulder and weigh anywhere from 10 to 25 pounds (4.5 to 11 kg).
 Their compact size makes them an ideal choice for families living in smaller spaces, such as apartments.

-Rat Terriers come in a variety of coat types and colors.
+Rat Terriers come in a variety of coat types and colours.
 They can have short, smooth coats or slightly longer, wire-haired coats.
 The coat is dense and lies close to the body, providing protection from the elements.
-Common coat colors include white with patches of black, brown, tan, or brindle.
+Common coat colours include white with patches of black, brown, tan, or brindle.
 These dogs often have distinctive facial markings and may have a mask, blaze, or other patterns.

 In terms of appearance, Rat Terriers have a well-proportioned body with a strong and muscular build.
 Their ears are set high and can stand erect or fold over, giving them an alert and expressive look.
 Their tails can vary in length, and some Rat Terriers are born with a natural bobtail, while others have longer, slender tails.